groobob/ICS4U-FinalProject/README.md

 - Each enemy has unique custom made animations and code
 - All have unique behaviors
 - Enemies scale with the levels
+- Enemies have trackers to determine their position
 - Shark:
 	- Fleeing type enemy, this enemy kites the player, fleeing once they get too close.
 	- They fire projectiles in a circle around them, making them difficult to deal with